Pushpendra-1697/Ecommerce-API/README.md

 ## NOTE:  API rate limiting to prevent abuse and maintain server stability.

-API RATE LIMIT used for the amount of time and no.of req valid for your application
+API RATE LIMIT used for the amount of time and no.of req valid for your application.

 middleware --> express-rate-limit

 ##### Example Which I set in this assignment:
  - max: 2, //no. of req users can make within the time
  - windowMs: 60000  // time frame in (ms)

 After 60000ms you got the Error: "Too many requests, please try again later" with a 429 status code if you try to make more than 2 requests.
-##### So Finally you can make 2 requests in 1 Minute
+##### So Finally you can make 2 requests in 1 Minute.